exasol/test-db-builder-java/doc/design.md

 Needs: impl, utest, itest

-### Creating Adapter Scripts With Optional Debugger
+### Creating Exasol Objects With JVM Options
-`dsn~creating-adapter-scripts-with-debugger~1`
+`dsn~creating-java-scripts-with-jvm-options~1`

-Users can create Exasol adapter scripts with debugger connection.
+Users can create virtual schema adapters and UDFs with JVM options.
-Users can enable the debugger by setting the `test.debugAdapterScripts` to `"true"`.
+They can set these options globally and TDB will add them to all JAVA adapters and scripts.

+Rationale: By that users can for example add a debugger or profiler to all JAVA scripts.

 Covers: